-Those still employing Legacy Systems may find themselves vulnerable to cyber attacks and hacks alongside the inability to accommodate newer applications and services.
+Those still employing Legacy Systems may find themselves vulnerable to cyber attacks, malware and hacks alongside the inability to accommodate a variety of newer applications and services.
 Legacy System Modernization is something that should be implemented to combat the software’s age and incapabilities so that it can withstand the changing times and keep businesses running smoothly.

 However, there’s more to Legacy System Modernization than meets the eye.
 For example, what exactly does the term modernization mean, how do you go about implementing Legacy Software Modernization, and how will you benefit?

 What Does Legacy System Modernization Mean?